Navigating the System

 Tools to help

 Health record: Consider tracking your health information in a personal record.
 There are free electronic tools (such as Evernote and MyChart).
-The Office of the Surgeon General has a tool to create a full medical history at https://familyhistory.hhs.gov/FHH/html/index.html.
 These tools can help you keep track of your health and use when talking with your doctor.

 National Institutes of Health tools: